COZA: CAN condemns in totality any case of rape - Vanguard News

 ”This will help us to make the right decision on the issue,” he said.

-Journalists report that there will be a protest march to COZA church in Abuja, on 30 June, by #Church Too Movement.

-Journalists also report that Busola Dakolo, a photographer and wife of a musician, Timi Dakolo, has accused Fatoyinbo of rape.
+Busola Dakolo, a photographer and wife of musician, Timi Dakolo, has accused Fatoyinbo of rape.